 If you are visiting this page, it is likely that you or someone you know is a victim of crime.
 We know crime has a tremendous ripple effect with victims, the victim’s family and friends, and the community as a whole.
-Montana Department of Corrections Victim Services is here to help you navigate the corrections system.
+Because we believe that victims and their families should be supported once a court process is over, Montana Department of Corrections Victim Services is here to help you navigate the corrections system.
 We cannot change what has occurred, but we hope to provide resources to make the journey ahead more understandable and supportive.
 We acknowledge that most victims feel confused, angry and overwhelmed by the criminal justice system.
 We’re here to help.

 Maintaining safe communities is a primary goal of the Montana Department of Corrections.
-Throughout your continued involvement with the Victim Services Division, please allow us to help you in making your voice heard.
+Throughout your continued involvement with the Victim Services program, please allow us to help you in making your voice heard.

 How to contact us